AqeelSyedShamsi/Extensive-EDA/README.md

 The project is structured as follows:

 * data/ directory contains the raw data file train.csv.
-* notebooks/ directory contains the Jupyter notebooks with the EDA.
+* notebooks/ directory contains the Jupyter notebooks with the house_pricing_eda.ipynb.
 * README.md is the current file that provides an overview of the project.
 ## EDA
-The EDA is conducted in the notebooks/EDA.ipynb notebook.
+The EDA is conducted in the notebooks/house_pricing_eda.ipynb notebook.
 The analysis includes data cleaning, feature engineering, and data visualization.
 The aim is to explore the dataset, understand the relationships between variables, identify patterns, and uncover insights.

 </br> The EDA is structured into the following sections: